 If the Council has some places available within the County overall, then it has the option of using Home to School Transport (funded by revenue) to transport children from oversubscribed areas to locations where schools do have capacity.
 The Council tries to minimise the use of this, as it is often an expensive solution.
-It is also not ideal to require children to travel longer distances to school and is not a sustainable option in the longer-term.
+It is also not ideal to require children to travel longer distances to school, some distance from their local communities, and is not a sustainable option in the longer-term.